shopware/docs/products/extensions/search/field-config.md

        * Maximum shingle size -&gt; 3
        * Output Unigrams -&gt; false

-    3. **Synonym \(`ses_synonym`\)** - In the *advanced search* you can define synonyms.
+    3. **Synonym \(`ses_synonym`\)** - In the Advanced Search you can define synonyms.
 These [synonyms](synonyms.md) are used by the search analyzer.

 ## Analyzer

-In addition to the Shopware Elasticsearch default analyzer, the *advanced search* adds some additional analyzer.
+In addition to the Shopware Elasticsearch default analyzer, the Advanced Search adds some additional analyzer.
 Each analyzer uses a different set of filters.
-Here is a list of all used custom analyzers in the *advanced search*:
+Here is a list of all used custom analyzers in the Advanced Search:

 1. `sesAnalyzer` -   It is the default [Analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analyzer.html) for the content.
 Filters used are: `sesCharFilter`, `sesNumericCharFilter`.